 12 – 1 PM, CDT

 Did you miss this event?
-Watch a recording below or on
+Watch a recording below:

 - Betsy Johnson’s yoga website and author newsletter

 - Purchase Betsy Johnson’s latest book of poetry titled Animals Being Animals

 - “She Had Some Horses” by Joy Harjo

 - Shann Ray’s website